abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 ### Circuit schematic
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/FABL-8_schematic.png)

+### Setting up the Raspberry pi

+1. Use SDFormatter (https://www.sdcard.org/downloads/) to perform a quick format of a microSD card.

+2. Download the preconfigured image from this page named 'NEW-UNIT_19-03-21.img.gz'.

+3. Use Raspberry Pi Imager (https://www.raspberrypi.org/software/) to write 'NEW-UNIT_19-03-21.img.gz' image to microSD card.

 ## Heating block
 The heating block was made from aluminum using a computer numerical control (CNC) machine.
 The lid plates and resistor retainer plates were made using a drill press.
 All 2.5mm holes in the heating block were tapped with metric 3mm (M3) tap.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Simple_block_with_threaded_holes.png)